btmartin721/ClineHelpR/README.md

 ### Run ENMeval

 Here, you can subset and remove the envList object to reduce your memory footprint if ENMeval runs out of memory.
 If you don't want to lose envList you can save it as an RDS object before removing it.
-That way you don't have to re-run the whole pipeline if you want to re-load it.
+That way you don't have to re-run the whole environmental pipeline if you want to re-load it.

 ```
 saveRDS(saveRDS(envList, file = "./envList.rds"))